Telenav/open-source-spec/osrm/doc/GettingStart.md

-# Getting Start with OSRM in Telenav
+# Getting Start with OSRM
 I met a lot of issues when I started the OSRM learning/research, so I built this document to help newcomers to avoid them.
 Moreover, also some experiences recoreded.
 Welcome everyone to make this document up to date!